Gabmi73/ETL-R-Covid19-Italy/README.md

 #### **METHODOLOGICAL NOTES**

 - Unfortunately not all data have been publicly provided, important elements such as age ranges, sex both on covid trend and vaccine somministration are not available.
-Therefore I have calculated the Incidence on 100k only on pure numbers of total population.
-It is basicly less precise and it looses al lot of information, but can almost get an overall view of the incidence.
+Therefore, e.g., I have calculated the Incidence on 100k only on pure numbers of total population.
+It is basicly less precise and it looses al lot of information, but can almost give an overall view of the incidence.

 - The result dataframe is aggregated on national data, not by each region.
 However, the scripts contain also regional extractions and transformations can be easily made.